cobi-bike/DevKit/README.md

 Check out the [COBI.js reference](https://cobi-bike.github.io/COBI.js/) for more.

-## Everything else to know about the COBI DevKit
+## Everything else about the COBI DevKit

 ### Inspiration & Examples